prismicio-community/imgix-url-builder/CONTRIBUTING.md

 npm run unit -- --update-snapshots
 ```

-The CI system will run tests on each commit targeting the `master` branch.
+The CI system will run tests on each commit targeting the `main` branch.
 The CI check will fail if any test does.

 ### Publishing